Duplicate music remover: You only need one copy of each song

 First, let’s take a look at the reasons why duplicates pop up in your iTunes in the first place.
 It can happen pretty much anytime.
 For instance, in the usual cases when you move your library from one device to another, download the same tracks in different formats from different sources, update iTunes, sync your old music collections with the new one, or simply can’t find some of the tracks and re-download them intentionally.

-It’s pretty easy To find and remove duplicate music files with Gemini.
+It’s pretty easy to find and remove duplicate music files with Gemini 2.
 The speed mainly depends on the size of your library.
-What you need to do to find all music duplicates in your iTunes is open Gemini and choose your iTunes library for scan.
+Just follow these steps to see how easy it is to use Gemini.

 Reviewing is simple: you see all the files that Gemini defined as duplicates and choose which ones you don’t need.
 For instance, the oldest.
 Or the files in a particular folder.
 Or even any copy if your only goal is to leave one of a kind.
 From at that point, all you need to do is remove duplicate mp3 files from your Mac by hitting Remove.

-Chances are, you have not only exact duplicates on your Mac, but also similars.
-These are files that might be duplicates, but have something different about them.
+Chances are, you not only have exact duplicates on your Mac, but also similar music files.
+These are files that might be the same song, but have something different about them.
 For instance, two tracks with a different bit rate, or two tracks of the same name and content, but a different size.

 Gemini can help you find similar mp3 files and get rid of them, too.
 Right below your duplicate results you can see “All similars” folder that stores everything Gemini thinks you should take a look at.
 Some of those files might be just as useless as exact duplicates.